Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Background

 \subsection{Pre-Trained Foundation Models}

-Pre-trained foundation models refer to the large-scale pre-trained models that can be adapted to solve a wide range of downstream tasks~\cite{zhou2023comprehensive, bommasani2021opportunities}.
-In principle, LLMs (as well as MLLMs) also belong to PFMs, but they are more commonly used for solving natural language-oriented tasks.
+Pre-trained foundation models refer to large-scale pre-trained models that can be adapted to solve a wide range of downstream tasks.
+In the literature, LLMs and MLLMs can also be viewed as PFMs because they are large-scale pretrained models with broad transferability.
+To avoid ambiguity, we use the term PFM in the subsequent taxonomy in a narrower operational sense: it denotes pre-trained or foundation models whose backbone, pre-training data, or adaptation objective is designed beyond general language modeling, especially for temporal, spatial, relational, visual, or multimodal data~\cite{zhou2023comprehensive, bommasani2021opportunities}.
 PFMs constitute a broader category of models that are characterized by their emergent capabilities and homogenization in effectively solving different tasks with the consolidation of methodologies in building AI systems~\cite{bommasani2021opportunities}, which are significantly different from task-specific models.
 In general, the capabilities of PFMs are in three key dimensions: \textit{modality bridging}, \textit{reasoning and planning}, and \textit{interaction}.

-The first aspect refers to multimodal models, e.g., MLLMs like vision-language models, which have shown remarkable results in unifying the language and vision modalities~\cite{awais2023foundational}.
-For example, CLIP~\cite{radford2019language} initially proposed to bridge the gap between images and texts, and SAM~\cite{kirillov2023segment} further extends the concept of textual prompting to visual prompting.
+The first aspect refers to multimodal models~\cite{xu2023multimodal}, e.g., MLLMs like vision-language models, which have shown remarkable results in unifying the language and vision modalities~\cite{awais2023foundational}.
+For example, CLIP~\cite{clip} initially proposed to bridge the gap between images and texts, and SAM~\cite{kirillov2023segment} further extends the concept of textual prompting to visual prompting.
 Other recent works, such as NExT-GPT~\cite{wu2023next}, further enlarge the boundary and even allow for the bridging of multiple different modalities.
-It is to be expected that data are naturally multimodal in the real world, such as in clinical medicine~\cite{singhal2023large}, where time series and spatio-temporal data are frequently involved like EGC and medical events.
+It is to be expected that data are naturally multimodal in the real world, such as in clinical medicine~\cite{singhal2023large}, where time series and spatio-temporal data are frequently involved like ECG and medical events.
 This also motivates recent research interests in multimodal time series and spatio-temporal data~\cite{xue2022promptcast, xu2023mplug}.
 A brief roadmap of PFMs is given in \shortautoref{fig:roadmap} (\textbf{right}), where VLMs remain the most popular research topic in this area but other PFMs related to time series and spatio-temporal data are emerging, though still in the early stage of development.